mideleon1399/HackDTech/README.md

+COVID for kids provides a resource for young children to learn about the virus in a digestible, simplified way.
+Our website includes a simplified map and links to child friendly resources.

 **Tack & Problem of Focus**

 We chose the education track and we focused on making COVID-19 information more accessible and easy to understand for children